The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Methodology

-In order to investigate the effectiveness of model evaluation metrics, we incorporate the following quality measures.
-First, by recognising the fact that the priority is to optimise the accuracy of CATE estimation, we judge a validation metric's $\mathcal{L}_{val}$ quality by the performance of the model $\mathcal{M}^*_{val}$ it selects achieved against dataset test metrics $\mathcal{L}_{te}$.
-See Equations \ref{eq:ms} and \ref{eq:ms_val}.
-Each validation metric is evaluated against all test metrics. \textit{Oracle} performances $\mathcal{L}^{**}$ (Equation \ref{eq:oracle_perf}) are also collected for all test metrics and compared to those achieved via validation metrics.
-Furthermore, we include rank correlations between validation $\mathcal{L}_{val}$ and test $\mathcal{L}_{te}$ metrics to supplement our analysis (Equation \ref{eq:rc}).

-While \textit{Oracle} performances are not accessible when dealing with real datasets (lack of ground truth), it is certainly a useful tool for this study to measure how much biased different model selection approaches can be.
-Moreover, using this method can shed some more light on real capabilities of various CATE estimators, showing what they can potentially achieve if model selection choices are optimal.
+In order to investigate the effectiveness of observable evaluation metrics, we incorporate the following quality measures.
+First, we follow Equation \eqref{eq:ms_val}, which measures the performance of $\mathcal{L}_{obs}$ as the performance of the model $\mathcal{P}^*_{obs}$ but evaluated using $\mathcal{L}_{pot}$.
+All observable metrics are evaluated against all potential metrics available for the dataset. \textit{Oracle} performances $\mathcal{L}^{**}$ (Equation \eqref{eq:oracle_str}) are also collected for all potential metrics and compared to those model performances achieved via observable metrics.
+While \textit{Oracle} performances are not accessible when dealing with real datasets (lack of ground truth), it is certainly a useful tool for this study to measure how much biased different observable metrics can be.
+Moreover, using this method can shed some more light on real capabilities of various CATE estimators, showing what they can potentially achieve if model selection choices are optimised for the ideal target $\mathcal{L}_{pot}$.